Case Keenum: Personal life

-Born in Brownwood, Texas, Keenum spent his childhood in Alpine, Texas for a few years until moving to Abilene, Texas, and is the son of Steve Keenum who served as an offensive lineman and later as head football coach and athletic director at McMurry University.
+Born in Brownwood, Texas, Keenum spent his childhood in Alpine, Texas for a few years until moving to Abilene, Texas.
+His dad, Steve, served as an offensive lineman and later as head football coach and athletic director at McMurry University.
 The elder Keenum, known for an aggressive passing offensive strategy, was also head coach at Sul Ross State, offensive coordinator at Tarleton State, and offensive line coach at Hardin–Simmons.

-Keenum is married to Kimberly Keenum.
-They have one child together.
+Keenum and his wife, Kimberly, have a son named Kyler.

 In 2018, Keenum authored the book Playing for More with Andrew Perloff.

 Keenum is a Christian, saying after the Vikings' "Minneapolis Miracle", which led to a Vikings' win, that the best moment of his life was giving his life to Jesus Christ.

-In July 2020, Keenum became part-owner of Haak Winery in Santa Fe, TX.

-Keenum is a supporter of Compassion International and their “Fill the Stadium” initiative.
+In July 2020, Keenum became part-owner of Haak Winery in Santa Fe, Texas.
+He is also a supporter of Compassion International and their "Fill the Stadium" initiative.